 Level 2 car charging can be limited to 7kw, 12kw or sometimes as high as 22kW or even 40kW.

-Level 2 chargers also have different capabilities, and how chargers are typically only 7kW in 100v countries, and up to 22kW in 240v three phase countries.
-For most charging home requirements, 7kW or even 3.7kW should be plenty.
+Level 2 chargers also have different capabilities, and often are more often only 7kW in 100v countries, and up to 22kW in 240v three phase countries.

 This site quotes range distance added per hour as: 3.7kW= 20km, 7kW=40km and 22kW=120km, which should be indicative.

-Level 3: Rapid Charge for road trips, and emulation of gasoline/petrol/diesel refuelling.
+Level “3”(mode 4)/DC: Rapid Charge for road trips, and emulation of gas/petrol/diesel refuelling.

 Rapid charging is needed when ‘charging while sleeping’ isn’t practical.
 Ideally, EVs would have sufficient range to deliver what ever is required even if driving all day, and thus always able to be charged after the day is over.
 Reality is, there will always be times when a way extending a vehicles range is required, although in future this may be through road based wireless charging.